Marc Karam: Poker career

-Since becoming a professional poker player, Marc has earned over $2,000,000 (USD) in major poker tournaments all around the world.
+Since becoming a professional poker player, Marc has earned over $2,000,000 (USD) in major poker tournaments.

-He went on to place in the money at the 4th Annual Five Star World Poker Classic and the July 21, 2006 No Limit Holdem event at the 37th Annual World Series of Poker.
+He went on to place in the money at the 4th Annual Five Star World Poker Classic and the July 21, 2006, No Limit Holdem event at the 37th Annual World Series of Poker.
 He then managed to place in the top 6 at the next three major tournaments he entered; The 2006 North American Poker Championship, The 2007 Aussie Millions, and The 2007 EPT Grand Final.
 Karam is the only professional player to have accomplished this feat.

 During the 38th Annual World Series of Poker, Karam earned over $9,000 (USD) for his 33rd-place finish in the World Championship Heads-Up No Limit Hold'em event, during which he defeated 2005 NBC National Heads-Up champion Ted Forrest.

-In 2007, Karam became a regular monthly contributor to both Canadian Poker Player magazine in Canada and Card Player magazine in the United States of America.

 In 2010, he entered into a sponsorship deal with online poker site, Full Tilt Poker.